MohammadTaheri304/waiter/CONTRIBUTING.md

-## How to contribute to this project
+## How to contribute to this project?
 First of all, thank you so much for taking your time to contribute!

 ### Setting up your IDE